 Encik Shaifubahrim has vast knowledge and experience in information technology, investment and Small & Medium Enterprises business.
 He held various Senior Management positions in the information technology industry with more than 30 years.
-During the years in the information technology industry, he was appointed as President/Chief Executive Officer of Persatuan Industri Kumputer Malaysia (PIKOM), President/Chief Business Officer of REDtone Telecommunications Sdn Bhd and Chairman/Partner of Pritchett Rummler-Brache Malaysia.
-He has also held other key positions including Managing Director of Cisco Malaysia, Banyan Systems and General Data as well as Sales Director of ORACLE Systems Malaysia.
+During the years in the information technology industry, he was appointed as President/Chief Executive Officer of Persatuan Industri Komputer Malaysia ("PIKOM"), President/Chief Business Officer of REDtone Telecommunications Sdn Bhd and Chairman/Partner of Pritchett Rummler-Brache (M) Sdn Bhd.
+He has also held other key positions including Managing Director of Cisco Malaysia, Banyan Systems (Malaysia) Sdn Bhd and Data General as well as Sales Director of ORACLE Systems Malaysia.

-Encik Shaifubahrim is currently the Director, Chief Executive Officer International of Gamat Emas Sdn Bhd, a company specialising in health lifestyle/supplements and export business.
-He is also the Chairman of Frontline Resources Sdn Bhd which involves in ICT systems integration, consultancy and investments.
+Encik Shaifubahrim is currently the Director and Chief Executive Officer of Gamat Emas International Sdn Bhd.
+He is the Chairman of Merah Network Sdn Bhd and XAAS Berhad, and Director of CyberSecurity Malaysia and Uniutama Solution Sdn Bhd, which are in Telecommunication and Technology sector.

-He is also a Council Member of Malaysian Service Providers Confederation.
+He is also an Advisor of PIKOM and a Council Member of Malaysia Service Providers Confederation.